 West London College students battled in an exciting Dragon’s Den format to pitch ideas of innovative ways to tackle social issues and crimes using new technology and social media.
-The Dragon’s Den event is part of a joint programme with the MET Police which with the College student Services Team has been running for the past four years and directs our students’ attention to local and wider social problems and encourages them to think about solutions.
+The Dragon’s Den event is part of a joint programme with the Metropolitan Police, which directs our students’ attention to local and wider social problems and encourages them to think about solutions.

 The event was enhanced by the participation of students from The Lady Margaret School who were invited by the Hammersmith’s MPS Schools team in the spirit of local collaboration.

-A group of students from The Lady Margaret School and their project about Sexting came second and they were particularly praised for their presentation skills.
-The winning project came from West London College Level 3 Public Services students who focused on Moped Enabled Crimes.
+A group of students from The Lady Margaret School and their project about sexting came second and they were particularly praised for their presentation skills.
+The winning project came from West London College Level 3 Public Services students who focused on moped-enabled crimes.
 The judges appreciated the innovative design of the leaflet and thought that this product was closest to the needs of the current market.
-The MET police will now apply for funding for the winning project and all winning teams also received vouchers.
+The Met will now apply for funding for the winning project and all winning teams also received vouchers.

 Paula Cooper, from the Youth Strategy, Engagement & Schools division of the central Met team said: “Our panel was impressed by all presentations and by the relevance of the issues chosen.
 This project helps students to understand problems in their own communities as well as the wider society and encourages them to think critically about possible solutions.
 The fact their project can actually be transformed into real solutions also gives them a sense of responsibility and the power they have as citizens to change things.”